studymatchs/studymatchs.github.io/index.md

 ## [Milestone 2](https://github.com/studymatchs/StudyMatchs/projects/3)

-In the second milestone, we intend to create backend functionality by creating an appropriate database and operational pages that use said database.
+In the second milestone, we intended to create backend functionality by creating an appropriate database and operational pages that use said database.
 With that in mind, By the end of this milestone, users that create accounts should be able to add classes to their profiles, then be automatically added to a list of users that shate the same class.
 Users should also be able to create schedules and view the profiles of their classmates.

 <img src="images/showprofile.png">
 In the milestone 2, Jui-Chen modified the show profile page so after the user join this website, user will be able to see other usere.

 ## [Milestone 3](https://github.com/studymatchs/StudyMatchs/projects/4)